What is the Coach House?

 The Coach House covers its own costs in terms of maintenance and repair.
 It does not belong to the church and is available as a local community hall which the church also uses on Sunday mornings.
 It makes a small income on the hire rental which goes straight into the “Jackson Fund” as we now tend to call it.

-The Jackson Fund is a registered charity and is available to support people in need within the boundaries of the parish of Headington Quarry.
+The Jackson Fund is a registered charity and is available to support people in need within the boundaries of the parish of Headington Quarry ( click to see report and accounts).
 The trustees meet three times a year to consider financial requests for help and give one-off grants of anything from £100 to £1000.

 We get quite a few requests from local and national charities and are pleased to support charities which are actively working with people within our parish.
 We are also keen to support local groups who are working on community projects within our parish area.
 We occasionally get requests from individuals who have fallen on hard times or are facing a particular need.